Sir-Chester-King/Python-Application-Using-Kubernetes-Volumes-HostPath/README.md

 ![Alt text](Readme_Screen/bash_container_tree.png)

 As you can see, you now have access to a container inside the Pod.<br>
-Go under the Main_Code sirectory using:
+Go under the Main_Code directory using:
 ```
 cd Main_Code/
 ```